gouravkhunger/jekyll-auto-authors/README.md

 This plugin fits well inside the configuration for `jekyll-paginate-v2` plugin.

 First, you need to set pagination configuration inside `_config.yml` file.
-This is similar to what the pagination plugin does.
+This is similar to what the pagination plugin requires.

 ```yml
 pagination: